Connect with nature and enjoy the beauty of Adelaide’s Mount Lofty Botanic Garden this autumn. Here’s what’s on.

 Autumn at Mount Lofty Botanic Garden is one of the real joys of the Adelaide Hills.

-The maples, elms and oaks have been wearing their autumn coats for a few weeks now and are beginning the countdown to winter, but the liquidambar trees are just starting to change from green to red.
-There should still be plenty of colour to enjoy until the end of June or even early July, if the weather stays fine.
+It’s now that the maples, ash and oaks are wearing their autumn coats and are beginning the countdown to winter, but the liquidambar trees are just starting to change from green to red.

-Mount Lofty Botanic Garden is one of the best places in Adelaide to enjoy autumn leaves, as night-time temperatures are cooler than in many parts of the metropolitan area, giving exotic trees the cue they need to change colour.
+Mount Lofty Botanic Garden is one of the best places in Adelaide to enjoy the rich colours of autumn leaves, as night-time temperatures are cooler than in many parts of the metropolitan area, giving exotic trees the cue they need to change colour.

 If you’d like to pull up a pew and take it all in, the areas around the Main Lake and the Duck Pond are the best places to enjoy the leaves.
 Access is easiest from the Lower Entrance on Lampett Road, Crafers, or if you feel like a longer walk, come in from the Upper Entrance near Mount Lofty House.